Staff Shortages

 The impact of the pandemic

-The coronavirus pandemic has significantly increased the strain on frontline nurses.
+The coronavirus pandemic significantly increased the strain on frontline nurses.
 The RCN is concerned that the extra responsibility and pressure placed on nurses could increase the rate of staff “burnout”.
 This comes amid successive waves of Covid patients, the annual pressures that accompany the winter and the inevitable struggle to clear the growing backlog of cancelled appointments from 2020.

 In its 2019 manifesto the government set a target of recruiting 50,000 additional FTE registered nurses in the NHS HCHS and general practice in England by the end of the current parliament.
-This implies increasing the number of FTE registered nurses in the NHS from around 301,000 in September 2019 to around 351,000 by March 2024.

 See also The Lowdown article on international recruitment and why it's not the answer to the nurse shortage.